Streets Maintenance Plan

 Principle: Maintains existing roads and transportation network in tandem with snow and ice control services to ensure swift and safe transportation modes for the community.

-The new Streets Master Plan will be used to guide the Street Infrastructure Maintenance Program by forecasting and prioritizing the streets to be serviced and the treatment type or action to be performed.
+The Streets Master Plan will be used to guide the Street Infrastructure Maintenance Program by forecasting and prioritizing the streets requiring service and the treatment type or action to be performed.

 Pavement Condition Score

 In 2018, the City again contracted Atkins North America, Colorado to update the pavement management system (PMS) for the City’s (467 centerline mile/1525 lane mile) roadway network.
 The intent of the PMS is to provide the City with easily accessible inventory and management information for managing their pavement.
 The PMS also provides a framework for long term financial planning while easily assessing the implications of alternative funding levels.
 Finally, the PMS facilitates planning and implementation of a specific maintenance and rehabilitation program while monitoring its effectiveness.